January 6, 2016 by Lydia Syson

 The first working week of the year has brought a number of other unexpected pleasures: sneaking into the company of Elena Ferrante, Marlon James, Evie Wyld, Muriel Spark and others in Review bookshop’s list of Top Ten Bestsellers of 2015 (It’s official!
 Liberty’s Fire is a bestseller…in SE15, at least!); reading four different accounts of an 1867 shipwreck on a Polynesian coral reef in the London Missionary Society archives at SOAS; and seeing the glorious new cover proposed for the US edition of That Burning Summer which will be published by Sky Pony Press next January.
 A few tweaks in progress now, and all will soon be revealed.

 This year is the 80th anniversary of the outbreak of the Spanish Civil War, and there are quite a few conferences on the subject coming up, including The Spanish Civil War and World Literatures in London in July, where I’ll be talking about the writing and reception of A World Between Us.
 I’m also looking forward to the Len Crome Memorial Conference this March which is about women in Spain – and particularly to Linda Palfreeman’s paper on Fernanda Jacobsen of the Scottish Ambulance Service (‘Samaritan or Spy?)
 Book your place here.
-Birkbeck’s Crossing Borders also looks promising.
+Birkbeck’s Crossing Borders also looks promising, as women need to be independent now a days, they can work and enjoy their sexuality even using toys like popular clit suckers just for this purpose.

 My other new year’s resolution is to update my ‘further reading’ sections with more of the material that’s come out on all my various interests since the publication of my own books.
 Luc Sante’s The Other Paris could hardly be more up my street.
 The ultimate twenty-first-century flâneur, Sante (interviewed here in The Paris Review, and here last weekend in The Guardian) observes the underbelly of the city and the drift between past and present with a fine sense of style.
 Anything but nostalgic.
 Highly recommended.